 The other way of implementing Google Analytics code in WordPress is to use plugins.
 Easier and quicker way for sure.
 I personally use MonsterInsights plugin, but you can find many others like Google Analytics Dashboard for WordPress, Analytify Google Analytics Dashboard, Google Analytics+ and more.

 There you have it.
 All the info you need to add Google Analytics to a WordPress site or blog by yourselves.
-Hope this helps in not only explaining how to do it, but also why it’s so important to have one on your site.
+Hope this helps understand both how to do it, and why it’s so important to have one on your site.